kamilburda/batcher/docs/sections/Usage.md

 ![Dialog of Edit Layers](../images/screenshot_dialog_edit_layers.png)

-If the `Layers` constraint is unchecked, layer groups will also be processed.
-The layer groups will be copied and inserted as regular layers to work around the fact that some procedures cannot be applied on layer groups (e.g. `gimp-drawable-brightness-contrast`).
+If the `Layers` constraint is unchecked, group layers will also be processed.
+The group layers will be copied and inserted as regular layers to work around the fact that some procedures cannot be applied on group layers (e.g. `gimp-drawable-brightness-contrast`).

 ## Quick Batch Layer Editing